Foxx To Houston - Radio Ink

-Audacy has named John Foxx the new PD country station KILT-FM in Houston.
-He will continue to serve as Regional Vice President of Country Music Programming.
-Foxx replaces Tim Roberts who remains the Country format captain.
+Audacy has named John Foxx PD for country station KILT-FM in Houston.
+Fox will continue to serve as Regional VP of Country Music Programming.
+Foxx replaces Tim Roberts who was filling in after the departure of Chris Huff.
+Roberts is Audacy’s Country format captain.

 Foxx joined Audacy in 2009.
 His 22-year career in the radio industry includes experience in multiple formats, with stops as program director and afternoon drive host of WPLJ and PD at WNSH-FM in New York.